MohdZaidRapid/React-started-akshay/readme.md

     - zaid2 comdidmount
 - Parent ComponentDidMount

-as Class component is call constructor will called it will initialise state as soon as constructor called  component render with dummy data  and componentdidmount will called and api called was made it called setState and we will see updated cycle
+as Class component is call constructor will called it will initialise state as soon as constructor called  component render with dummy data  and componentdidmount will called and api called was made it called setState and we will see updated cycle  and render happend because state change with updated value